Cloud Architecture Simulation Benchmark

 Methodology

 About this report: All metrics were produced by the Cloud World Model simulation engine — a deterministic, capacity-aware model that calculates CPU utilisation, P50/P95 latency, throughput, error rates, and cost from first-principles resource profiles without provisioning any real cloud infrastructure.
-Official hourly rates from AWS, GCP, Azure, and OCI pricing calculators (June 2026, us-east-1 / us-central1 / East US / us-ashburn-1) are embedded directly in the engine and validated weekly.
+Official hourly rates from AWS, GCP, Azure, OCI, and DigitalOcean pricing calculators (June 2026, us-east-1 / us-central1 / East US / us-ashburn-1 / nyc1) are embedded directly in the engine and validated weekly.
 See cloudworldmodel.ai/fidelity for the full accuracy specification (cost ±10%, latency ±15%).